appu1232/Discord-Selfbot/README.md

   + ``>log on`` - Turn on keyword logging.
   + ``>log off`` - Turn off keyword logging.
   + ``>log context <number>`` - set how many messages before the logged message to show when logging a keyword.
 Default is four.
+  + ``>log location`` - sets the channel you typed this in as the log and notification location for the logger (unless you have it set to direct messages)

 - **Set up words to log for:**
   + ``>log addkey <word>`` - adds this word (or words) as a keyword.
 Ex: ``>log addkey appu`` or ``>log addkey kaguya wants to be confessed to``